klalicki/JSFunFall2022/docs/InstallationGuideMac.md

 npm install -g eslint
 ```

-When it’s finished, type `eslint -v` in your terminal to confirm it has installed.
+When it’s finished, type `eslint -v` in your terminal to confirm it is now installed.

-## Visual Studio Code (Recommended) and Plugins
+## Visual Studio Code (Recommended) and Extensions

 Visual Studio Code is an IDE, which is an intelligent code editor.
 We will be teaching with Visual Studio Code and highly recommend that you use it too.
 If you are experienced with programming and the command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.

-To install, go to https://code.visualstudio.com and click on _Download for Mac_.
+To install, go to https://code.visualstudio.com and click on the _Download Mac Universal_ dropdown and select the _Stable_ version.

 When it finishes downloading, double click on the downloaded ZIP file and move Visual Studio Code from your Downloads folder to your Applications folder.
 You many need to enter your password.